SO9010/map-rs/README.md

 # **Urban Planning GIS App**
 A fast, open-source GIS tool for urban planning, spatial analysis, and geospatial data visualization.
-This application allows users to select areas,

-fetch data from OpenStreetMap (Overpass Turbo), and analyze geographic data with a focus on urban development and sustainability.
+This application allows users to select areas, fetch data from OpenStreetMap (Overpass Turbo), and analyze geographic data with a focus on urban development and sustainability.
+It utilises LLM chatbots to help the user analyse their workspace.

 ## Showcase
 https://github.com/user-attachments/assets/ecc4bf27-834c-4568-9ca9-af6da94acf6a